Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Here in the Pacific Northwest, our weather can be unpredictable and harsh.
 High winds, driving rain, and even hail can cause serious roof damage in a short amount of time.
 After a bad storm, you might notice missing shingles, dents from hail, or even large holes where the storm has torn away materials.
 These problems are more than just cosmetic; they create openings for water to get into your home, leading to leaks and significant interior damage.
 A compromised residential roofing system after a storm requires immediate attention to prevent small issues from becoming major disasters.

-Fallen Trees and Debris
+Impact from Fallen Trees and Debris

 One of the most dramatic causes of a roofing emergency is a direct impact.
 Sometimes, things like heavy tree limbs fall during a storm and make large holes in your roof, causing immediate and severe leaks.
 It doesn’t have to be a whole tree to cause a crisis; even large branches or other debris carried by strong winds can puncture your roof’s surface.
 This type of damage often requires a fast response to cover the opening and stop water from pouring into your attic and living spaces.
 Both homes and commercial properties are vulnerable to this kind of sudden, structural damage.